Geta/oEmbed/README.md

 HTTPS support:
 In order to use secured protocol you need to enable it in oEmbed settings by adding secure="true" key.
 Only payed embed.ly plans support SSL, otherwise you will have HTTP Status: 400 error.

-You can install the latest using NuGet from [nuget.episerver.com] (http://nuget.episerver.com).
+You can install the latest using NuGet from [nuget.episerver.com](http://nuget.episerver.com).

-You need an API key from [embed.ly] (http://embed.ly) to use oEmbed.
+You need an API key from [embed.ly](http://embed.ly) to use oEmbed.
 There's a free plan supported that supports upto 10 000 URLs each month (as well as paid plans with more options and support).

 in Web.config:
 ```xml